The Ramblers (draft)

 “How are we going to keep the private focused?”

 “More food than spirits and encourage his homesickness to breathe.
-They will manage him as well a key fob,” she said as they entered the room.
+They will manage him as well as a key fob,” she said as they entered the room.

 Billy,